Ccaswell42/cloudeye-exporter/README.md

 ```
 2. Configure access to cloudeye exporter node

    Modify the prometheus.yml file configuration in prometheus.
-As shown in the following configuration, add a node with job_name named 'sbercloud' under scrape_configs.
+As shown in the following configuration, add a node with job_name named 'cloud.ru' under scrape_configs.
 Among them, targets are configured with the IP address and port number for accessing the cloudeye-exporter service, and services are configured with the services you want to monitor, such as SYS.VPC and SYS.RDS.
 ```
 global:
   scrape_interval: 1m # Set the scrape interval to every 1 minute seconds.
 Default is every 1 minute.
   scrape_timeout: 1m
 scrape_configs:
-  - job_name: 'sbercloud'
+  - job_name: 'cloud.ru'
     static_configs:
     - targets: ['10.0.0.10:8087']
     params: